Best Brim Financial Credit Cards in Canada for 2026

 - No boosted earn categories: You’ll have to look elsewhere if you want boosted earn rates on things like gas and groceries, since Brim only offers flat-rate cash back earning.

-- Mediocre earn rates: Brim’s entry-level card offers a measly 0.5% cash back, while the World Elite offers just 1% – very low for a premium card.
+- Mediocre earn rates: Brim’s entry-level card offers a measly 0.5% cash back, while the World Elite offers just 1% – very low for a premium card with an annual fee.

 Brim credit card features